-GRADE EVALUATION QUALITY POINTS

-PER QTR HOUR

-A Excellent 4

-В Good 3

-С Average 2

-D Below Average 1

-F Failed to Meet Course Objectives 0

-I Incomplete 0

-W Withdrawal used through week nine and not calculated in the CGPA Not Calculated

-WD Withdrawal during drop/add period.
-This grade indicates the course will not be calculated for purposes of determining rate of progress Not Calculated
+Applies to All Courses Except Modular Programs: QUALITY POINTS GRADE EVALUATION PER QTR HOUR Α Excellent 4 В Good 3 С Average 2 D Below Average 1 F Failed to Meet Course Objectives 0 I Incomplete 0 W Withdrawal used through week nine and not calculated in the CGPA Not Calculated WD Withdrawal during drop/add period.
+This grade indicates the course will Not Calculated not be calculated for purposes of determining rate of progress (SAP).

-(SAP).

 WF Withdrawal and failing the class.
 To be used after week nine.
-This grade is calculated in the CGPA.
-0

-WM Withdrawal after week nine with documented mitigating Not Calculated

-circumstances placed in the student's file and not counted in the

-CGPA.

-WZ Withdrawal for those students called to immediate active military Not Calculated

-duty.
-This grade indicates that the course will not be calculated for

-purposes of determining rate of progress.

-T Transfer Credit Not Calculated

-PE Passed by Proficiency Challenge Exam Not Calculated

-PF Preparatory Class Failed (Preparatory courses only) This grade Not Calculated

-indicates the course will not be calculated for purposes of determining

-rate of progress (SAP).

-PP Preparatory Class Passed (Preparatory courses only) This grade Not Calculated

-indicates the course will not be calculated for purposes of determining

-rate of progress (SAP).

-Course Rep Course Repeat Codes

-1 Student must Repeat This Class

-R Student in the Process of Repeating This Class

-2 Course Repeated - Original Grade No Longer Calculated in CGPA
+This 0 grade is calculated in the CGPA.
+WZ Withdrawal for those students called to immediate active military duty.
+This grade indicates that the course will not be calculated for purposes of 7.47N // determining rate of progress.
+N-1 C-11-1-1 WM Withdrawal after week nine with documented mitigating circumstances placed in the students file and not counted in the CGPA.
+T Transfer Credit Not Coloulated Not Calculated PE Passed by Proficiency Challenge Exam Not Calculated PF Preparatory Class Failed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of DD determining rate of progress (SAP).
+Not Coloulated PP Preparatory Class Passed (Preparatory courses only) This grade indicates the course will not be calculated for purposes of determining rate of progress (SAP).